shringivaibhav/Conditional_LSTM_MT_12235235/README.md

 - removing invalid observations and standstill conditions;
 - wavelet-based denoising;
 - aggregation to one observation per meter of chainage;
-- interpolation of missing chainage positions; and
+- hybrid infilling of missing chainage positions; and
 - export of the processed dataset as `Follo_Finalv2.parquet`.

 The script also creates intermediate Parquet files and diagnostic figures.